Biking in Helsinki: Top Routes, Rentals, and Must-See Spots for a Great Ride

 Tori.fi – online market place with a good selection of bikes

 HSL City Bikes – Rent a bike for the season, the week, or a day.
-Would always be my first choice.
+This would always be my first choice.

 Bicyclean – Luotsikatu14 – Rental service